 Those are some pretty staggering results at scale.
 That means tech projects directly benefit from a formal change management process.

-Now you know that change management comprises process, communication, training, and maybe even more for some projects.
-You also understand why it’s important to technology projects.
+Now you know that change management encompasses processes, communication, training, and possibly more for some projects.
+You also understand why it’s important for technology projects.
 You can’t isolate a single part of change management and say it’s the most important, but training does play a huge part in it.

 Just like you can’t offer training without communication (how else would they know about training?), you also can’t provide communication and expect everyone to adjust to changes without training.